gw-inux/Jupyter-Notebooks/docs/Streamlit/ST_01_Water_Cycle.md

 # 01 Water Cycle

 ## Radioactive decay
-This [**app**](https://radioactive-decay.streamlit.app/) computes the capture zone for an abstraction well in a confined aquifer.
-The user can modify parameters like pumping rate _Q_, hydraulic conductivity _K_, and more to investigate the effect on the shape of the capture zone.
+This [**app**](https://radioactive-decay.streamlit.app/) allow to use investigate the mass balance for three substances that can decay.
+The user can define the initial mass and the decay rate of three substances.
+This allows to investigate the mass balance.

 <img src="../assets/images/st/01/radioactive_decay.png" alt="Screenshot of the app" width="400"/>